 Les Chansons Françaises is an uplifting and melodious performance that shares the story of Pauline Maudy’s Parisienne childhood.
 Children will learn renowned French songs during the Yé-Yé era.
 With a combination of music and dance, students in Queensland will be immersed into French culture.

-Vive La France engages theatrical performances using music, dance and comedy.
-Discovering France’s history through a humorous and entertaining performance, students will learn about momentous occurrences including the French Revolution, Moulin Rouge, Joan of Arc and more!
+Mime Magnifique! engages theatrical performances using charades, magic tricks and comedy.
+Discovering France’s history through a humorous and entertaining performance, students will learn about the significance of the French artform of mime!
 Available in Victoria, students are sure to enjoy the fascinating skits and sketches performed.

 Nowrouz New Year (Iran)